 The data provides guidance to the physician on the position of the needle so they can know when the needle has reached the desired location.
 The needle tip pressure wave form is designed to confirm access to the pericardial space.

 EpiAccess™ screen capture showing typical pericardial signal.

 The Control Unit

 The control unit is designed to be easy to use, flexible and durable.
-Data capture equipment and a touch screen monitor are housed in a mobile cart that allows the user to position the system as desired.
+Data capture equipment is housed in either a desktop or pole mount enclosure, allowing the user to position the system as desired.